 In May 1953, Clyde and the Dominoes parted company.
 Whether he quit or was fired is still a matter of controversy, but he was immediately approached by Ahmet Ertegun, head of Atlantic Records, and asked to form a group of his own.
 The result was the Drifters.

 Once again, Clyde found a home in a group which had many chart hits.
 Now, however, not only his voice, but his name was known to the record-buying public.
 And, once again, there was a string of hits: "Money Honey," "Such A Night," "Lucille," "Honey Love," "Bip Bam," "White Christmas," and "What'cha Gonna Do."
+(In the middle of all this activity, Clyde managed to find time to marry Nora Thompson.)

 After only a year with the Drifters, however, Clyde received his draft notice.
 Fortunately, he wasn't sent overseas and could continue to appear and record with the group to some extent.
 But all this was soon to change.
 Either the Atlantic management or Drifters' manager George Treadwell decided that Clyde should be separated from his group.